-3-nitrooxypropanol (3-NOP) is a synthetic product that can be added as a feed supplement for cattle (Vyas, Alemu, et al. 2018).
+3-nitrooxypropanol (3-NOP; tradename Bovaer®) is a feed ingredient that can supress methane production in cattle (Vyas, Alemu, et al. 2018).
 3-NOP is known to inhibit the enzyme meth-coenzyme M reductase (MCR), which is required in the last step of methanogenesis by rumen archaea (Vyas et al. 2014; Dijkstra et al. 2018).
 3-NOP is degraded into two natural compounds by its own mode of action during its effect of inhibiting methane production (pers comm.
-Bird 2020) and regular supplementation is needed (Romero-Perez et al., 2014).
+DSM 2020) and regular supplementation is needed (Romero-Perez et al., 2014).

 Vyas, Alemu, et al. (2018) found a reduction in methane by 42% and 37% with backgrounding (3-NOP at 200 mg/kg DM) and finishing (3-NOP at 125 mg/kg DM) diets respectively.
 This was associated with a 5% improvement in backgrounding feed efficiency and a 3% improvement in finishing efficiency.

-Further research by Vyas, McGinn, et al. (2018) showed 3-NOP inclusion rates of 100, 150 and 200 mg/kg DM in a high grain diet, reduced methane emissions by 26%, 33% and 45%, for the three doses respectively.
+Further research by Vyas, McGinn, et al. (2018) showed 3-NOP inclusion rates of 100, 150 and 200 mg/kg DM in a high grain diet, reduced methane emissions by 26%, 33% and 45%, for the three inclusion rates respectively.
 Future research would be beneficial to confirm that higher rates, combined with typical feedlot feeding practices, will result in efficient mitigation.
-3-NOP is not commercially available as of October 2020 and is awaiting approval as a registered feed ingredient.
-While DSM have not provided the timeline for product development, it is estimated 3-NOP could be commercially available in 2-3 years (pers comm.
-Bird 2020).
-The abatement potential is well established; however, no ERF method is available.
+The abatement potential is well established; however, no ERF methods are currently available.

-Dietary Nitrate
+Dietary nitrate

 Nitrate is a recognised enteric methane mitigation compound, though caution is needed with respect to toxicity (McAllister et al.,1996).
-Leng (2008) suggested that nitrite accumulation and absorption, the reason for toxicity, may be avoided if (a) the rumen microbial population has been acclimated to nitrate, and (b) sulphur:nitrate ratios in the diet are appropriate to maintain the activity of sulphur-reducing bacteria that also play a role in reducing nitrite to ammonia.
-The level of nitrate provided in TMR in feedlots could be controlled, so the risk of toxicity in individual animals is more easily controlled than in grazing situations.
+Leng (2008) suggested that nitrite accumulation and absorption, the reason for toxicity, may be avoided if:

+the rumen microbial population has been acclimated to nitrate, and sulphur:nitrate ratios in the diet are appropriate to maintain the activity of sulphur-reducing bacteria that also play a role in reducing nitrite to ammonia.

+The level of nitrate provided in total mixed ration (TMR) in feedlots could be controlled, so the risk of toxicity in individual animals is more easily controlled than in grazing situations.
 Nitrate could be fed currently, and an ERF method is available for grazing cattle (not feedlots) to generate carbon credits.